RikJansenTU/FontysInternship/Project_2/Overview.md

 For my next project I might use something like a Kanban board, to still be able to efficiently manage my tasks, but be a bit more flexible overall.

 While I'm quite happy with my end result, I unfortunately didn't have much as much time as I would have liked to work on the frontend, for example giving the tool TDE colors and branding.
 I have scheduled some dedicated time to work on the frontend of all my finished applications towards the end of the internship, because I do think the way they look is important in their function as an AI showcase for TDE.

+## Deliverables
+Deliverables: The technologies I chose to use are detailed above, and the code making use of them can be found [here](https://github.com/RikJansenTU/SportIcons)
+usable app
+Deliverables: I wrote a [short report](Ethical_Considerations.md) on the ethical issues I see arising from applications like this one, as well as some reccommendations to safeguard against abuse.
+Frontend designs